tobych/django-feature-flipper/README.rst

   you later decide to resurect the feature, it'll always be there in your version control repository.

-- Don't query feature states in the models.
+- Don't query feature states in your models.
 Keep everything in the templates and views.
 Your model needs to support both the enabled and disabled state of the feature.
 That's the point.
 You do the code push and any database migration, then control access to the feature